-These are the 2 ways immunotherapy might be given:
+These are the two ways immunotherapy might be given:

 The most common way to give immunotherapy for bladder cancer is intravesically.
 This means the medicines are put right into your bladder.
 (They don't go to the rest of your body.)

-Early-stage bladder cancer are often treated with immunotherapy.
+Early-stage bladder cancers are often treated with immunotherapy.
 These cancers are small and only in the lining of your bladder.
 They have not spread into deeper layers of the bladder wall.
-The medicine used is called BCG (Bacillus Calmette-Guerin).
+One medicine that is used is called BCG (Bacillus Calmette-Guerin).
 It's put into your bladder through a catheter that's put in through your urethra.
-Your body’s immune system responds to BCG and is "turned on" to attack and kill the bladder cancer cells
+Your body’s immune system responds to BCG and attacks and kills the bladder cancer cells.

-This means the immunotherapy medicine is put into your blood through a vein (by IV or intravenously).
+This means the immunotherapy medicine is put into your blood through a vein (intravenously).
 The medicine can then go through your whole body.
 This is why it's used to treat cancer that has spread beyond the bladder.